Not-Kyle/WANNACRY-V2.lua/README.md

    > Makes time go back to normal
   43. Selectgun
    > To Use any of the commands below, you must say Selectgun `Shotty` or `Glock`
    - [ ] 1.
-Color > Customizable Gun Color (You can choose anygun color) [Colors](https://create.roblox.com/docs/reference/engine/datatypes/BrickColor)
+Color > Customizable Gun Color (You can choose anygun [Colors](https://create.roblox.com/docs/reference/engine/datatypes/BrickColor))
    - [ ] 2.
-Material > Customizable Gun Materials (You can use any material [Materials](https://raw.githubusercontent.com/Not-Kyle/WANNACRY-V2.lua/main/Useful/Materials.lua) or [More](https://create.roblox.com/docs/parts/materials)
+Material > Customizable Gun Materials (You can use any material [Materials](https://raw.githubusercontent.com/Not-Kyle/WANNACRY-V2.lua/main/Useful/Materials.lua) or [More](https://create.roblox.com/docs/parts/materials))
    - [ ] 3.
 Reflectance > Customizable Gun Reflectance (Pick a number between 0.1 & 1)
    - [ ] 4.
 Transparency > Customizable Gun Transparency (Pick a number between 0.1 & 1)
   44. Shottyrocket or Rocket